Ravi-takhi/Ravi-dev-queryBuilder/Contributing.md

     (2, 'Kuljit', 22), -- Assuming student with id 2 doesn't exist, this will insert a new record for Kuljit (3, 'Monika', 21); -- Assuming student with id 3 doesn't exist, this will insert a new record for Monika
 ```
+### Code review and outcomes
+#### Code review
+Kuljit has reviwed my code and shared some feedback points for making a table called "students" and putting in new information or updating existing information.
+She thought the way I made the table was good, with rules to keep the data organized.
+Using "INSERT OR REPLACE INTO" was smart because it either adds new info or changes old info if it's already there.
+The comments you wrote next to each new piece of information helped to understand what's going on.
+However, She suggested adding another part to the code before updating the records.
+This part would put some initial information into the table right after creating it.
+Doing this would help people see how the table works and how the updates happen.
+Kuljit also thought the code was easy to understand overall.
+#### Outcome